ML-Guided Primal Heuristics for Mixed Binary Quadratic Programs: Ablation with Gurobi

 \section{Ablation with Gurobi}

 To demonstrate that our methods are solver-agnostic, we conduct the same experiments using Gurobi \cite{gurobi}, a state-of-the-art commercial solver.
 For the adapted and extended ML-guided primal heuristics, Gurobi is used both to collect training data and to solve the sub-MBQPs at inference time.
 As baselines, we compare against standard Gurobi, as well as Relax-Search and SurCo implemented in Gurobi.
 We do not include RENS or Undercover, as Gurobi does not provide implementations of these methods.
 As shown in Table~\ref{tab:res_grb}, the extended CL+WCE method achieves the best PI and the highest number of PI wins in all four benchmarks.
-In terms of PG, CL+WCE performs best on three of the four benchmarks; the exception is CBQP, where WCE and Gurobi perform slightly better.
+In terms of PG, CL+WCE performs best on three of the four benchmarks; the exception is CBQP, where Gurobi performs slightly better.
 This may be attributed to the strength of Gurobi as a commercial solver.
 Consistent with our observations in SCIP, the adapted CL-based method fails to produce feasible solutions for some instances in QMKP, CQKP, and WFLOP.
 These results confirm that the conclusions drawn from the SCIP experiments also carry over when switched to another solver.

-\section{Conclusion and discussion}
+\section{Conclusion and Discussion}

 We develop ML-guided primal heuristics for MBQPs based on solution prediction.
-We adapt existing methods on ML-guided MILP primal heuristics to MBQPs by introducing a tripartite graph representation, a neural network architecture for feature extraction, and a data collection procedure that produces diverse high-quality solutions for training.
-In addition, we extend existing loss functions used in CO solution prediction and combine CL and WCE losses.
-Experimental results show that the adapted and extended ML-guided methods produce high-quality solutions within a short amount of time and show faster convergence compared to non-ML primal heuristics.
-Furthermore, our extension with combined losses significantly improves the performance compared to other ML methods adapted with existing loss functions and improves generalization in cross-regional inference on WFLOP.
-A potential limitation with our methods is that feasibility is not guaranteed, while it can be adjusted with variable fixing rates at inference time.
-For future work, we plan to combine solution prediction and projection methods that restore feasibility.
+We adapt existing WCE- and CL-based methods, originally developed for ML-guided MILP primal heuristics, to the MBQP setting by introducing a tripartite graph representation, a neural network architecture for feature extraction, and a data collection procedure that produces diverse, high-quality solutions for training.
+In addition, we extend the existing loss functions used in CO solution prediction and combine the CL and WCE losses to address the lack of gradient signal in the CL-based method.
+Experimental results show that the adapted and extended ML-guided methods produce high-quality solutions quickly and converge faster than non-ML primal heuristics.
+Furthermore, our combined-loss extension significantly improves performance over other ML methods that use existing loss functions, and it improves generalization in cross-regional inference on WFLOP.